 Bullying is when someone feels hurt repeatedly by the actions and behaviours of another student or group.
 The school does not tolerate bullying.
-Students should not threaten, intimidate, tease, touch or take from others.
-This also applies to online and digital behaviour including posting in public or private groups or chats, and taking photos, video, or audio recordings of others without consent.
+Students should not tease, touch or take from others.

 What to do if you are bullied:

 - Move away from the situation or ignore it. - Identify the problem by talking to the person(s) involved and work out a solution. - Discuss the problem with a teacher, the school counsellor or vice-principal. - Tell your parents they can help you notify the school.